mslinn/sbt-ethereum-docs/docs/tasks.md

 ```

 ### `xethGasPriceOverrideShow`
+This task displays the current gas price override, if set.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethGenKeyPair`
+This task generates a new key pair, using ethEntropySource as a source of randomness.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethGenScalaStubsAndTestingResources`
+This task generates stubs for compiled Solidity contracts, and resources helpful in testing them.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethInvokeData`
+This task reveals the data portion that would be sent in a message invoking a function and its arguments on a deployed smart contract.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethKeystoreCreateWalletV3Pbkdf2`
+This task generates a new `pbkdf2` V3 wallet, using `ethEntropySource` as a source of randomness.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethKeystoreCreateWalletV3Scrypt`
+This task generates a new `scrypt` V3 wallet, using `ethEntropySource` as a source of randomness.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethLoadAbiFor`
+This task finds the ABI for a contract address, if known.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethLoadCompilationsKeepDups`
+This task loads compiled solidity contracts, permitting multiple nonidentical contracts of the same name.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethLoadCompilationsOmitDups`
+This task loads compiled solidity contracts, omitting contracts with multiple nonidentical contracts of the same name.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethLoadWalletV3`
+This task loads a V3 wallet from ethWalletsV3 for current sender.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethLoadWalletV3For`
+This task loads a V3 wallet from ethWalletsV3.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethNamedAbiSource`
+This setting defines the location where files containing json files containing ABIs for which stubs should be generated.
+Each as '<stubname>.json'.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethNamedAbis`
+This task loads any named ABIs from the `xethNamedAbiSource` directory.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethNextNonce`
+This task finds the next nonce for the current sender.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethQueryRepositoryDatabase`
+This task is primarily for debugging.
+It queries the internal repository database.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethTestingResourcesObjectName`
+This setting defines the name of the Scala object that will be automatically generated with resources for tests.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethTriggerDirtyAliasCache`
+This task updates of the cache of aliases used for tab completions.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethTriggerDirtySolidityCompilerList`
+This task updates the cache of available solidity compilers used for tab completions.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethUpdateContractDatabase`
+This task integrates newly compiled contracts into the contract database.
+Returns true if changes were made.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethUpdateRepositoryDatabase`
+This task is primarily for development and debugging.
+It updates the internal repository database with arbitrary SQL.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethUpdateSessionSolidityCompilers`
+This task finds and tests potential Solidity compilers to see which is available.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethWalletV3Pbkdf2C`
+This setting defines the value to use for parameter C when generating pbkdf2 V3 wallets.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethWalletV3Pbkdf2DkLen`
+This setting defines the derived key length parameter used when generating pbkdf2 V3 wallets.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethWalletV3ScryptDkLen`
+This setting defines the derived key length parameter used when generating Scrypt V3 wallets.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethWalletV3ScryptN`
+This setting defines the value to use for parameter `N` when generating Scrypt V3 wallets.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethWalletV3ScryptP`
+This setting defines the value to use for parameter `P` when generating Scrypt V3 wallets.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `xethWalletV3ScryptR`
+This setting defines the value to use for parameter `R` when generating Scrypt V3 wallets.
 Sample usage:
 ```tut
 1 + 1